StarCrusher96/StarCrusher-s-Interstellar-Parts/README.md

 ## Fuel and resources

-SCIP propulsion systems operate on Helium-based fusion fuel.
+SCIP propulsion systems operate on a fictional Helium-based fusion fuel.

 Fuel containers in this pack are designed specifically to support SRX engines.